 For your horse: Study an equine acupressure book (one is Equine Acupressure: A Working Manual (Equine Acupressure Inc., 1999) to become familiar with the acupoints.
 Practice on your horse.

 For you: Find a human acupressure book.
 Gather your riding buddies and have an acupressure session at someone’s home, followed by an evening of equine videos and a potluck.

 For your horse: Core and slice one apple.
 Cut a carrot into bite-sized chunks.
 Moisten a couple handfuls of raw oatmeal with water.
 Drizzle all with molasses.
 Serve to a deserving horse after a quiet massage.
 Get recipes for homemade horse treats here.

+Guest post.
 The author is continually exploring ways to spend time with Final Edition PR, her agreeable Arabian gelding.
 The views and opinions expressed in this article are those of the guest author and do not necessarily represent the views of Val Heart & Heart Communication Enterprises Inc.

 This article courtesy of HorseChannel.com

 Download my FREE Ebook Hidden Secrets to Communicating with Horses – just click on the picture below!